-New York Times, Washington Post Editors Alarmed by Assange Indictment
+America’s Top Newspaper Editors Alarmed by Assange Indictment

 American media outlets regularly publish classified material, even on occasion over the objections of the White House, as a legitimate journalistic exercise in serving the public’s right to know.
 Previous administrations have conducted leak investigations, and sometimes have charged the alleged leakers, but they have uniformly opted not to prosecute the journalists.

-In statements to The Daily Beast, both New York Times Executive Editor Dean Baquet, Washington Post Executive Editor Marty Baron, and Wall Street Journal Editor-in-Chief Matt Murray sounded the alarm over the Trump administration’s latest attack on the news media, which the president regularly calls “the enemy of the people.”
+In statements to The Daily Beast, both New York Times Executive Editor Dean Baquet, Washington Post Executive Editor Marty Baron, Wall Street Journal Editor-in-Chief Matt Murray, and USA Today Editor in Chief Nicole Carroll sounded the alarm over the Trump administration’s latest attack on the news media, which the president regularly calls “the enemy of the people.”

 Baquet called the indictment “a deeply troubling step toward giving the government greater control over what Americans are allowed to know."